rivelles/learning/books/designing-data-intensive-applications/chapter-4.md

 - A schema registry can be used to enforce backward and forward compatibility
 - There is the possibility of generating code from the schema, which can be more efficient than using reflection

+## Modes of Dataflow

+### Dataflow Through Databases

+Databases are the most common way to share data.
+Usually, applications write and read data and, for this, they need to serialize and deserialize it.
+This process needs to be backwards and forwards compatible, otherwise new versions of the code won't be able to read data written by old versions and vice-versa (imagine the application is being deployed, and we still have the old version accessing data written by the new one).

+Another point to pay attention: The application needs to take care of the cases where the old version is updating data that was previously inserted by the new version.
+If there were new fields introduced, they can be lost.

+### Dataflow Through Services: REST and RPC

+These are two common ways to implement communication between services over a network.

+REST is not a protocol, but a design philosophy built on top of HTTP.
+RPC is a more general concept: it is a way of calling a function or method on a remote network service.
+It is a very old concept, but it has been rediscovered recently.
+In the end, there is no point on making RPC look like a local function call, because it's not.
+In all cases, you need to be aware that you are making a remote call and deal with the consequences.

+There are some RPC protocols with binary encoding.
+They are more compact and faster than JSON, which is used in REST.
+However, JSON provides the ability to debug and inspect the data in a human-readable format and is supported by almost all programming languages.